v-harrishe/azure-docs/articles/load-balancer/upgrade-InternalBasic-To-PublicStandard.md

 ### Install using the script directly

 If you do have some Azure Az modules installed and can't uninstall them (or don't want to uninstall them), you can manually download the script using the **Manual Download** tab in the script download link.
 The script is downloaded as a raw nupkg file.
-To install the script from this nupkg file, see [Manual Package Download](/powershell/scripting/gallery/how-to/working-with-packages/manual-download).
+To install the script from this nupkg file, see [Manual Package Download](https://docs.microsoft.com/powershell/scripting/gallery/how-to/working-with-packages/manual-download).

 To run the script:

-1. Use `Connect-AzAccount` to connect to Azure.
+1. Use `Connect-AzAccount -Environment AzureChinaCloud` to connect to Azure.

 1. Use `Import-Module Az` to import the Az modules.